How do I check my coding notice?

 If Milly’s factory wages are significantly higher, for example, £4,000 per month, she will pay tax as follows.
 She pays tax on the first £2,875 each month at 20% (£575), and the remaining £1,125 at 40% (£450).
 In total she pays £1,025 in income tax each month on her factory wages.

 Meena lives in Wales and gets wages of £1,200 a month.
 Because her personal allowance and basic rate tax band are used against other income, she has a code D0 in respect of the employment.
-Each monthly payment she receives is taxed at 40%, so Meena receives the net amount of £720 in her hand.
+Each monthly payment she receives is taxed at 40%, meaning tax of £480, so Meena receives the net amount of £720 in her hand.

 Tim, who lives in England, earns £14,300 a year from his job before any tax is taken off.
 He is paid weekly and his code number for 2018/19 is 205L.
 His tax code has been reduced because he has non-cash employment benefits of £9,800 to pay tax on.